-The purpose of the Carbon Pricing Leadership Coalition is to promote carbon pricing as an effective tool to reduce emissions so that 50% of global emissions are covered by carbon pricing by 2030.
-In 2020, the rate was 22% globally.
+Its purpose is to promote carbon pricing as an effective tool to reduce emissions so that 50% of global emissions are covered by carbon pricing by 2030.
+In 2020, the rate was 22% globally (with a significant increase recently due to the implementation of the Chinese National ETS covering 40% of its emissions).
 Coalition partners agree to advance the carbon pricing agenda by working with each other towards the long-term objective of a carbon price applied throughout the global economy.

 More specifically, this commitment will follow 3 strategic approaches: